Hleketani1225/MKHTHA-REPO/README.md

 ### Methodology:

-* Data Preparation (Python): Imported the Analyzing Amazon Consumer Behaviour dataset from Kaggle (CSV format) and performed data cleaning, preprocessing, and transformation using Python libraries such as Pandas, Matplotlib and NumPy.
+* Data Preparation (Python): Imported the Amazon Consumer Behaviour dataset from Kaggle (CSV format) and performed data cleaning, preprocessing, and transformation using Python libraries such as Pandas, Matplotlib, and NumPy.
 * Business Intelligence Dashboard (Tableau): Built an interactive Tableau dashboard to track order status trends, visualize key metrics, and deliver actionable insights to support business decisions.

-### Results & Business Recomendation:
+### Results & Discussion:

-Creating a dashboard to track product orders gives product and sales stakeholders visibility into the product funnel both overall and for specific clients.
-Because of democratizing this data, stakeholders are now able to self serve, and the analytics team now has less hours of ad hoc requests per week.
+The models were evaluated on a dataset of 602 entries with 23 features using an 80/20 train-test split.
+Random Forest performed best, achieving 76% accuracy with strong precision and F1-score.
+After hyperparameter tuning, k-Nearest Neighbors (k-NN) improved from 65% to 73%, Random Forest and XGBoost showed slight declines, and Gaussian Naive Bayes remained unchanged.

+These results highlight the importance of algorithm selection and tuning for predictive accuracy.
+Analysis also showed that customer purchasing behaviour is shaped by multiple factors, including age, gender, price sensitivity, convenience, satisfaction, purchase frequency, product type, and product quality.

-### Next Steps
+### Conclusion